ast0414/semit/docs/index.md

 On the other hand, the accuracy of our K-MNIST data translation increases from unsupervised learning to fully supervised learning.
 Using unsupervised learning for K-MNIST translation, our accuracy was about 3%, showing that our model couldn't translate images effectively.
 However, as Fowlkes-Mallows score shows, there are still some well-formed clusters.
 We can infer from this that there exists some mapping between K-MNIST class and MNIST class even though their numeric values are not matched due to the lack of supervision by labels.

 With a 1% semi-supervised learning, the accuracy increased tremendously for K-MNIST data translation -- the accuracy was about 88%.
 This shows that even with a small amount of labeled data, our model can translate at a greater performance.
 This is further shown with the increase in accuracy for 5% semi-supervised learning (accuracy is about 92%) and for 10% semi-supervised learning (accuracy is about 94%).
 The highest accuracy achieved with K-MNIST data translation was about 96% accuracy.
 This was achieved with fully-supervised learning.
-In sum, with more labeled data, our model can translate Kannada MNIST data better.
+Therefore, with more labeled data, our model can translate Kannada MNIST data better.

-It applies same for Dig-MNIST data, where the accuracy also shows an increasing trend as the learning becomes more supervised, from 3% for the unsupervised translation to 76% for the fully-supervised translation.
+The same trend also occurred for Dig-MNIST data.
+The accuracy showed an increasing trend as the learning became more supervised from 3% for the unsupervised translation to 76% for the fully-supervised translation.

 <!-- For unsupervised learning, the accuracy is about 3%.
 For 1% semi supervised, the accuracy found was about 59%.
 For 5% semi supervised, the accuracy is about 67%.
 For 10% semi supervised, teh accuracy is about 70%.
 Finally, for fully supervised learning the accuracy is about 75%.
 Though we have shown that with more labeled data our model can have a higher accuracy with translating Dig MNIST, the highest accuracy obtained was only about 75%, which means that there are still some errors in translation for Dig MNIST. -->